Chemical and Biological Engineering

 Journal or Book Title

-Beetham, S.; Fox, Rodney O.; and Capecelatro, J., "Sparse identification of multiphase turbulence closures for coupled fluid--particle flows" (2020).
+Beetham, Sarah; Fox, Rodney O.; and Capecelatro, Jesse, "Sparse identification of multiphase turbulence closures for coupled fluid–particle flows" (2021).
 Chemical and Biological Engineering Publications.
 426.